astrberg/astrberg/README.md

 <h3> About Me </h3>

 - 🔭 I’m currently working on a project that is pushing the food & beverage industry into the future
-- 🌱 I’m currently doing my Master in Computer Science
+- 🌱 I’m currently working on my Master Thesis in Computer Science
 - 📫 How to reach me: <aron.h.strandberg@gmail.com>

 ---